Interdisciplinary Visual Artist

 B I O :

-Ghee has curated and developed numerous exhibitions, events and public programs throughout Baltimore centered around issues of identity, healing and community..
-She has also exhibited her work at various galleries and museums throughout the Baltimore-Washington Metropolitan Area and beyond.
-Some of these locations include The Baltimore Museum of Art, Galerie Myrtis in Baltimore MD, The Egyptian Embassy in Washington, DC, The Margulies Warehouse in Miami, Florida, Studio Art Centers International in Florence, Italy, and The Reginald F. Lewis Museum of Maryland African American History & Culture, where she was commissioned to create a large mixed media quilt for the museum’s private collection.
+Phylicia has curated numerous exhibitions, events and public programs throughout Baltimore centered around issues of identity, healing and community.
+She has also exhibited her work in various galleries, museums and art fairs some of which include The Baltimore Museum of Art, Galerie Myrtis (Baltimore MD), The Egyptian Embassy (Washington, DC), The Margulies Warehouse (Miami, Florida), Studio Art Centers International (Florence, Italy), Art on the Vine (Martha’s Vineyard), Young Collectors Contemporary (Memphis, TN).
+In 2008 The Reginald F. Lewis Museum of Maryland African American History & Culture, commissioned Phylicia to create a 6’X7’ mixed media quilt for the museum’s private collection.

-Upon graduating from MICA in 2010, Ghee began her career as a full time artist & professional photographer, specializing in contemporary portrait photography.
-She works closely with clients of various backgrounds, locally, nationally and internationally.
-Her portraits speak to her love of experimentation and self-exploration.
-In 2015 Ghee served as Resident Healing Artist for a city-wide campaign called the New Day Campaign, which focused on bringing awareness and healing to behavioral health issues throughout Maryland.
-In 2017 Ghee received recognition from the First Lady Yumi Hogan & the Maryland Department of Health and Mental Hygiene’s Behavioral Health Administration for her art and activism in raising awareness on issues surrounding mental illness and substance use.
-During her professional career Ghee has not only taught numerous classes and art-based workshops with a therapeutic/healing component, but she has also done multiple performances and facilitated various rituals & ceremonies.
+In 2015, Phylicia served as Resident Healing Artist for a city-wide campaign called the New Day Campaign and in 2017, Phylicia received recognition from the First Lady Yumi Hogan & the Maryland Behavioral Health Administration for her art and activism in raising awareness on issues surrounding mental illness and substance use.
+In 2019, Phylicia exhibited at The Walters Art Museum as one of seven Janet & Walter Sondheim Artscape Prize Finalists and she was named 'Best of Baltimore' in the category of Artist.
+During her professional career, Phylicia has not only taught numerous classes and art-based workshops, but she has also done multiple performances and facilitated various rituals & ceremonies that explore artistic practice as a way to initiate & encourage healing.

 A R T I S T